 How to grow peaches from seed

 Peach pits will develop in the open air with minimal help.
 In the fall, sow the seed three inches deep outside.
-The embryo will mature in the cold winter conditions.
+The embryo will mature in cold winter conditions.
 In the spring, the seed will germinate, and you will be able to transplant your young tree to its permanent location.

 - Remove the kernel from a peach pit by carefully cracking it open.
 Both a hammer and a nutcracker will suffice for cracking nuts.
 Although you can plant the entire pit without first cracking it open, the seed germinates more quickly when the outer shell is removed.